tnware/grav-theme-cascade/README.md

 * Fully Responsive
 * Built on HTML5/CSS3
 * Full Support for Icons by Font Awesome!!! _example coming soon_
-* Simple Blog support (In upcoming release, current master)
+* Stylish and simple Blog layout
 * Layout: Centered (fixed) and scales all the way down to mobile with a side menu.

+# Screenshots

+Coming Soon...

 ## Manual Installation